La Salle University: Governance

-The university is led by its board of trustees headed by a president and chair.
-The president serves one or more 5-year terms.
-As of 2022, there have been 29 Presidents.
+The university is led by its board of trustees, headed by a president and chair.
+The president serves one or more five-year terms.
+As of 2022, there have been 29 presidents.
 Students are represented through a democratically elected student government.
 The La Salle Students' Government Association sits on numerous committees led by staff and administrators, including some board meetings.
 La Salle's student government is a founding member of the American Student Government Association.
 The president's office, formerly located in the historic Peale House, is now in College Hall, the former business school building.

 Academics

-Within La Salle is the College of Professional and Continuing Studies and its three Schools: Arts & Sciences, Business Administration, and Nursing & Health Sciences.
+Within La Salle is the College of Professional and Continuing Studies and its three schools: Arts & Sciences, Business Administration, and Nursing & Health Sciences.
 Communication, Nursing, and Education are the largest majors at La Salle.
 Courses in the programs may be offered in traditional, online, or hybrid formats.

 Admissions

 Undergraduate fall enrollment declined from more than 4,500 in 2012 to 3,900 in 2018.

 The average GPA for an admitted student at La Salle is a 3.35 on a 4.0 scale.
-Its acceptance rate is labeled as "moderately difficult" and admits about 75 percent of students who apply.
-La Salle requires SAT or ACT scores and an essay for admission.
-La Salle also uses the common application for prospective students in the United States.
+La Salle's acceptance rate is labeled as "moderately difficult" and it admits about 75 percent of students who apply.
+It requires SAT or ACT scores and an essay for admission.
+La Salle also uses the Common App for prospective students in the United States.

 According to The New York Times, the median family income of a student from La Salle is about $91,000 per year.
 40 percent of La Salle students come from families in the top 20 percent of income.
 37.1 percent come from families in the bottom 60 percent of income (<$65,000 per year).
 Less than 1 percent come from families in the top 1 percent of income ($650k+).